cylammarco/ASPIRED/README.md

 More background information can be referred to the [arXiv article](https://ui.adsabs.harvard.edu/abs/2019arXiv191205885L/abstract), which will appeare in the [Astronomical Society of the Pacific Conference Series (ASPCS)](http://www.aspbooks.org/a/volumes/upcoming/?book_id=606).
 This is in concurrent development with the automated wavelength calibration software [RASCAL](https://github.com/jveitchmichaelis/rascal), further information can be referred to this [arXiv article](https://ui.adsabs.harvard.edu/abs/2019arXiv191205883V/abstract) and it will appear in the same volume of ASPCS.

-Example notebooks can be found [here](https://github.com/cylammarco/ASPIRED-example).
+Example notebooks and scripts can be found [here](https://github.com/cylammarco/ASPIRED-example).

 ## Use cases
 We are to cover as many use cases as possible.
 If you would like to apply some reduction techniques that we have overseen, please use the [issue tracker](https://github.com/cylammarco/ASPIRED/issues) to request new features.
 The following is the list of scenarios that we can handle: